PANNA (Princely State) (11 gun salute)

 and a bridge over the river in Panna, also constructed

-the Ajaigarh ghat; married a sister of Diwan Jangjit
+the Ajaigarh ghat; married (a), Maharani Bari Sarkar Bagia, married (b), a sister of Diwan Jangjit

 HH Maharaja Mahendra LOKPAL SINGH Ju Deo Bahadur,